 Hiscox Ltd and all internal outsourcing partners have a single remuneration policy which is applicable to all legal entities and therefore applies to all members of staff of HSA including its Board members and key function holders.
+HSA delegates its remuneration responsibilities to the Hiscox Limited Group Remuneration Committee; discussions are held with the NEDS at least annually regarding HSA specific remuneration and when necessary additional sessions are held to review changes to policy.
 The key principles of this policy are set out below.